 NT Style: Big Ideas + Competence

-The approach that women with NT (iNtuition and Thinking) in their Style Type have to style is defined by big ideas and competence.
+Each of the Super Styles takes a unique approach to style.
+The approach that women with NT (for iNtuition and Thinking) in their Style Type have to style is defined by big ideas and competence.
 Presenting herself in a way that expresses and reveals her knowledge, capabilities, and overall aura of ability are at the very essence of the style needs for NT women.

 Let’s go through each of the NT Style Types in turn: Complex Stylist INTP, Enterprising Stylist ENTP, Independent Stylist INTJ, and Standout Stylist ENTJ.